 Major: Mathematics; Business in the Liberal Arts

 As house coordinator for the Black Student Union (BSU) House, what have been some of your favorite collaborations with other theme houses?
 We’ve done collabs with a lot of theme houses; Commons College, the Outing Club, and the L.I.G.H.T. house.
 The collaboration with the L.I.G.H.T. house during my sophomore year is one of my favorites.
 We had a potluck during the summer and everybody cooked food from their culture.
 People made so many different foods, and it was just like a vibe.
 I was connecting with people.
-We did ice breakers to get to know each other and it was something I never got to do my freshman year because I wouldn't open myself up to meet new people.
+We did ice breakers to get to know each other and it was something I never got to do my first year because I wouldn't open myself up to meet new people.
 As a sophomore, that was probably one of my first experiences actually meeting new people that I wouldn't usually speak to.

 If you could tell your first-year self anything, what would you tell him?
 I would say, “stop questioning yourself.
 Just do it.
 You’re only here for four years.”
 I questioned a lot of things.
 Now I'm getting more comfortable with the campus and I'm doing stuff that I wouldn't normally do.
 After this conversation, I'm actually going to a meeting to see if I can go skiing this week.
-I wouldn't have done that my freshman or sophomore year.
+I wouldn't have done that my first or sophomore year.

 What does it mean to you to be a Black Laurentian?
 Being able to express my culture, even when I'm surrounded by people that don't understand it and don’t see my culture every day.
 Coming to St. Lawrence was already coming out of my comfort zone because I was born and raised in Brooklyn, New York, I never experienced anything like St. Lawrence.
 So I guess being a Black Laurentian means expressing your culture in an environment where it's not usually seen.